Falcon-Super/rust_data_voyager/Documentation/my-learning-journey.typ

 === Data Export Trials: CSV Format Handling

 The day also saw me exploring data exportation.
-I had been interacting with the KAPSARC API, trying to export datasets.
+I had been interacting with the KAPSARC API @KAPSARC_API, trying to export datasets.
 After some trial and error, I decided to attempt exporting a dataset in CSV format.
 Using the curl command, I fetched the data and saved it to "main.csv".
 The command looked like this:

 ```bash
 curl -X 'GET' 'https://datasource.kapsarc.org/api/explore/v2.1/catalog/datasets/the-renewable-energy-policy-paradox/exports/csv' -H 'accept: application/json; charset=utf-8' -o main.csv